kescobo/blog.bonham.ch/webeasties/2011/the-god-of-b-cells.md

 In order for B-cells to accomplish this, they actually break apart their DNA.
 An enzyme randomly picks a D and a J, cuts across both strands of DNA and then stitches them back together.
 Then, the same enzyme grabs a random V as well as the new DJ segment, cuts the DNA again and mashes V to DJ.
 This is astonishing - double-strand breaks are incredibly dangerous, but B-cells in your body are doing it all the time.
 As Abbie mentioned with regards to class-switching:

 This is an abomination.
-This should not happen (HELLO???
+This should not happen (HELLO\?\?\?
 CANCER!!!
 We have a million safe-guards in our DNA to kill cells that start doing crazy stuff like CUT UP THEIR OWN DNA!!!), but in this case, it does, for a very good reason.

 The reason for doing this at the DNA level is a topic for another post, but we're not through with GoD just yet.
 The algebra-obsessed among you might have noticed that 100 x 30 x 6 does not equal 10 billion.
 This is true, but I've left out a few things.
 First, an antibody isn't just a single protein, it's actually four proteins stuck together - two copies of a heavy chain, and two copies of a light chain.